 Can you have a smear test when you are pregnant?

-If it’s a routine smear, for example your 3 year invitation. you can can delay getting your test done until after you have given birth.
-However, if you’re having the test as a follow up of an abnormal result, then you should still have your test done.
+If it’s a routine smear, for example, your 3-year invitation. you can delay getting your test done until after you have given birth.
+However, if you’re having the test as a follow-up of an abnormal result, then you should still have your test done.

-When can I get the results for my smear test ?
+When can I get the results of my smear test?

 In most cases, you would receive a letter with your test results within 2-4 weeks.
 However, if necessary the doctor might also contact you.

-What does the results of a smear test mean ?
+What do the results of a smear test mean?

 Pap smear test results are divided into two; Normal and Abnormal.
-Normal results, or Negative results, shows that there were no abnormal cells identified and you will not need to take further action.
-Abnormal results does not mean you have cancer.
+Normal results, or Negative results, show that there were no abnormal cells identified and you will not need to take further action.
+Abnormal results do not mean you have cancer.
 These are abnormal cells that could be precancerous.

 – you will be invited for another screening 3 years later if you are under 50 years of age, or 5 years later if you are above 50.

 – you will be invited back for another screening in 1 year.
-Chances are that the high risk HPV strains would be gone by then, but if it’s found 3 times in a row, you will be referred towards colposcopy.
+Chances are that the high-risk HPV strains would be gone by then, but if it’s found 3 times in a row, you will be referred to colposcopy.

 – you will be invited for another screening in the normal time interval of 3 to 5 years based on your age.